 Also try his Chesapeake Crab Gumbo at the Sweet Tea & Barley.
 Louisiana may have the corner on gumbo these days, but it’s actually a 17th-century West African dish.
-The name evolved from the West African word for okra, so fittingly Twitty’s gumbo is a delicious combination of okra, local crab, hot pepper, and tomatoes, served with rice.
+The name evolved from the West African word for okra, so fittingly Twitty’s

 “Likewise, for enslaved cooks, okra was a common thread in their cooking as part of a concerted effort to import familiar food to the Southern states that were reminiscent of home,” Twitty says.
 “The vegetable was most often prepared as gumbo – a peppery stew that was eaten with rice, millet, hominy or corn mush, and of course, is still served today.”

 If you can’t make it to Colonial Williamsburg, you can find history and recipes on Twitty’s blog, as well as in his forthcoming cookbook.
 Michael Twitty makes learning utterly delicious.